Bryson-C/Plutonium/README.md

 I will also not be explaining build systems because I myself am terrible at them.
 I may also forget something or mispell some things so keep that in mind

+**As of 6/15/22 The renderer was switched to a global struct.
+The structure has everything you need to make the app work with less lines of code while still being able to have access to the objects you need**

-**As of 5/29/22 (latest update) a descriptor set error occurs.
+**As of 5/29/22 a descriptor set error occurs.
 This error should not be a problem nor should it harm the application.
 I do believe that it is an error with lunarg validation layers**

 ## Libraries
 - [GLFW](https://www.glfw.org/)